nb/why-flux/story.md

 Here is also the updated `PostsData` controller-view, which will be listening for store changes.

-Notes:

 * When a requests succeeds we pass the full objects to the store and keep only the IDs
-* We need the IDs so that when a post is updated in store and we get the notification, we will know which posts to update and pass to the children
+* We need the IDs so that when a post is updated in the store and we are notified, we will know which posts to update and pass to the children
-* In order to simplify re-rendering and enable optimizations, we will keep a shallow copy of the full objects in the state
+* In order to simplify re-rendering and enable optimizations, we will keep a shallow copy of the full objects in the state.
+Otherwise we will need to call `forceUpdate()`.

 ```
 var PostsData = React.createClass( {